 To check off Kentucky, I went to Mammoth Caves with a friend of friends from the engagement party.
 He turned out to be a mathematician, and we knocked some math puzzles back and forth as we walked around the largest cave in the world.

 This ridiculous Bass Pro Shops pyramid stands in Memphis.
-Like the greater pyramids of Egypt, this structure sports four triangular sides, various anti-robbery mechanisms, and an assortment of dead animals, and is fascinating to anthropologists.
+Like the greater pyramids of Egypt, this structure sports four triangular sides, various anti-robbery mechanisms, and an assortment of dead animals, and is similarly anthropologically fascinating.
 Instead of mummies, however, this modern pyramid only contains old people.

 Ironically, I found myself unintentionally on the path of totality of the 2024 solar eclipse just a few weeks too early, and I’d drive far away and then do a whole second roadtrip back to the path from California.

 Kansas was expansive, calm, and flat.
-As I drove north from Arkanasas, I could see the land change, quickly turning from rocky forested hills to flatter Southern forest to plains, all in the span of an hour or two.
+As I drove north from Arkanasas, I could see the land change, quickly turning from rocky forested hills to flat Southern forest to open plains, all in the span of an hour or two.

 This Kansas town had a classic middle-America look that'd seem at home in the 1950's to me.
 I slept in Kansas City, Missouri that evening.